 Here is a free printable to help you make an apple counting book for your kids.
 The book is a perfect addition to your apple theme lesson plans and your kids will enjoy reading this book over and over because it features pictures of them.

-Today I’m going to help you make an apple counting book to use at school or in your home.
+Today I’m going to help you make an apple counting book to use at school or in your home that is perfect for fall and autumn.
 Homemade class books are often the most loved books on the early childhood bookshelf.
 A book is especially exciting to a child when he or she sees familiar pictures on the pages.

 A Class Book That Kids will Love

-With my template you can make a silly How Many Apples Are on Top book featuring pictures of all the kids in your class or pictures of your family and friends.
-The book will be a great addition to your apple unit, and is a great project to create after reading the book Ten Apples up on Top! by Dr. Seuss.
+With my template, you can make a silly How Many Apples Are on Top book featuring pictures of all the kids in your class or pictures of your family and friends.
+The class book will be a great addition to your apple unit and is a great project to create after reading the book Ten Apples up on Top! by Dr. Seuss.